The Construction Industry and Asbestos Exposure

 Electrician and Electrical Technician

 Trades that specialize in electrical wiring of buildings and equipment.
-Exposure risk is high for technicians that work in older structures and buildings that may still contain asbestos.
+Asbestos exposure risk is high for technicians that work in older structures and buildings that may still contain asbestos.
+When workers have to access electrical boxes, they can be in tough-to-reach areas and unmaintained areas of a house or building, exposing the worker if they don’t have proper PPE.
+This can then lead to inhalation and soon, symptoms.

 Equipment Operator

 Many jobs fall under the title “equipment operator.”
-They are also be known as “heavy equipment operators” if the operated machinery also falls under this category.
+They are also known as “heavy equipment operators” if the operated machinery also falls under this category.
 Equipment operators drive, function, and manage all construction equipment.
+Like many of these other industries, secondhand inhalation risk is always a risk factor when using machinery that involves flattening or removing buildings built prior to 1980.
+A mesothelioma diagnosis is the only way to know for sure, but being properly equipped. is the best way to prevent yourself from being exposed.

 Flooring Installer